Gather Materials

 Encoding

-Now if your video comes from a Blu-Ray : once the correct video stream has been extracted, we’ll need to reencode it to compress it, and get a mp4 or mkv file instead of a m2ts or vob file.
-There are several ways to do so :
+If you have a rip: Once the correct video stream has been extracted, you need to reencode it to compress it, and get a mp4 or mkv file instead of a m2ts or vob file.
+There are several ways to do so:

-A handbrake preset (Options/Import From File) is available here.
+A handbrake preset (Options > Import From File) is available here.

-In order to cut a video, drop it in the middle of the software’s window, place the cursor where you want it (you can also use the left and right arrows for that), and then right click and select “cut at the playing cursor” then right click on the part you don’t want to keep and then “delete”.
+In order to cut a video, drop it in the middle of the program window, place the cursor where you want it (you can also use the left and right arrows for that), and then right click and select “cut at the playing cursor” then right click on the part you don’t want to keep and then “delete”.

 Add a cover art to your audio file